Arthur Qvist

 Arthur Qvist (17 February 1896 – 20 September 1973) was a Norwegian military officer, Olympic horse rider and Nazi collaborator.
-Qvist competed in the 1928 Summer Olympics where he earned a silver medal and in the 1936 Summer Olympics.
+A regular cavalry officer in the pre-war Royal Norwegian Army, Qvist competed in the 1928 Summer Olympics where he earned a silver medal and in the 1936 Summer Olympics.
 During World War II, he commanded the Waffen-SS's Norwegian Legion as an SS-Obersturmbannführer.
 After the war, he was sentenced to 8 years in prison for his collaborationist crimes.

 Athletic career

 In 1928 he and his horse Hidalgo won the silver medal as member of the Norwegian eventing team in the team eventing competition after finishing eighth in the individual eventing.

 Eight years later he finished 17th with his horse Jaspis in the individual dressage competition.
 As member of the Norwegian dressage team they finished seventh in the team dressage competition.
 Qvist also participated in the individual jumping competition with his horse Notatus and finished 24th.
 The Norwegian jumping team did not finish the team jumping competition, because only Qvist was able to finish the event.